wormhole-foundation/example-liquidity-layer/evm/README.md

 ## Initial Contract Setup

 Once the contracts (`TokenRouter` and `MatchingEngine`) have been deployed, the deployment configuration file needs to be updated with the deployed contract addresses, initial `FastTransferParameters` and `AuctionConfig`.
 The configuration file can be found in the `cfg` directory.
+Copy the sample testnet file and replace the network type with your network of choice.
 Run the following commands for each `TokenRouter` contract (in the following order):

 ```
 bash sh/setup_token_router.sh -k PRIVATE_KEY -n NETWORK_TYPE -c CHAIN_NAME